 2. Organic Reach

 Originally, any customers that liked & followed your Facebook Page would also get to see your posts and updates, as and when you posted updates.
-After-all that’s why they followed your business in the first place.
+After all, that’s why they followed your business in the first place.

 Fast forward to today, and the number of fans that see your latest post is around 5.2%.
-Which means that only 1 in 19 fans will have your content added to their content feed.
+This means that only 1 in 19 fans will have your content added to their content feed.
 Mind you, this doesn’t mean they will see it, read it or interact with it.

 This is likely a result of Facebook’s growth and the sheer volume of content shared every minute of every day.
 But it’s also because Facebook promotes content that its algorithms predict will encourage visitor discussion and debate.
-Which is probably why it’s at the heart of so many controversial and divisive topics (but that’s a different story).
+This is probably why it’s at the heart of so many controversial and divisive topics (but that’s a different story).

 So while it is possible to get great organic reach on Facebook, it’s far from easy and involves creating more content that benefits Facebook above your customers and your business (this is basically producing user content for Facebook).
-But since most small businesses that use their Facebook Page in place of a website because it’s free AND EASY.
+But since most small businesses use their Facebook Page in place of a website because it’s free AND EASY.
 They inevitably fail to reach even a fraction of their potential audience.

 Even when you do create posts that Facebook approves as share-worthy, a successful post generates engagement for quite a limited period of time.
 If you stop or reduce your activity – you’ll also see a drop in organic reach.
 By contrast, producing evergreen content for your own website can benefit you for years.